carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 iteration over maps of pointers.

 It is implemented by mapping from key to an index in a vector of key,value pairs.
-This provides fast lookup and iteration, but has two main drawbacks: The key is stored twice and removing elements takes linear time.
+This provides fast lookup and iteration, but has two main drawbacks: the key is stored twice and removing elements takes linear time.
+If it is necessary to remove elements, it's best to remove them in bulk using ``remove_if()``.

 .. _dss_inteqclasses: